Sacred Valley Peru: Top Places to See and Things to Experience

 Altitude Acclimatization

-Take time to acclimatize to the altitude before embarking on any strenuous activities.
+Take time to acclimatize to the altitude before engaging in strenuous activities.
 Staying hydrated and taking it easy for the first few days can help prevent altitude sickness.

 Respect Local Traditions